-- 'True colour' is the colour after particulate matter has been removed (usually by filtration through a 0.45 micrometer pore size filter).
-In major Australian reticulated supplies true colour ranges from 1 HU to 25 HU for filtered or fully treated supplies, and from 1 HU to 85 HU for unfiltered supplies. eg Lake Ainsworth is an example of coloured water from tea trees
+· 'True colour' is the colour after particulate matter has been removed (usually by filtration through a 0.45 micrometer pore size filter).
+In major Australian reticulated supplies true colour ranges from 1 HU to 25 HU for filtered or fully treated supplies

-Fluoride - 1.03 mg/L
+Fluoride - 0.96 mg/L

-- Occurs naturally in some water from fluoride-containing rocks.
+Occurs naturally in some water from fluoride-containing rocks.
 Often added at up to 1 mg/L to protect against dental caries.

-Escherichia coli (E. coli) (pathogenic) - <1 MPN/100mL

-- Escherichia coli (abbreviated as E. coli) are bacteria found in the environment, foods, and intestines of people and animals.
+Escherichia coli (E. coli) (pathogenic) - <1 MPN/100mL - Escherichia coli (abbreviated as E. coli) are bacteria found in the environment, foods, and intestines of people and animals.
 There have been no reported outbreaks of waterborne disease associated with pathogenic E. coli in Australia.
 Protecting source waters from contamination by human and livestock waste will reduce the potential presence of pathogenic E. coli.